Senidah: 2019–2021: Stand-alone singles

-On 21 April, Senidah performed at the Bassivity Showcase event at the Belgrade Sports Hall, alongside Bassivity Digital collective.
-Senidah released "Mišići" and "Sve bih", the latter featuring Atlas Erotika, for FCKN A! in April and May, respectively.
-The former one saw great success, counting more than eighty million views on YouTube.
-That summer as a part of her tour, she also performed at Exit Gang and the Sea Dance Festival.
+On 21 April 2019, Senidah performed at the Bassivity Showcase event at the Belgrade Sports Hall, alongside Bassivity Digital collective.
+She released "Mišići" and "Sve bih", the latter featuring Atlas Erotika, with the Slovenian label FCKN A! in April and May 2019, respectively.
+"Mišići" achieved great success, with 94 million views on YouTube as of September 2026.
+In the summer of 2019 she performed at Exit Gang and the Sea Dance Festival.
 In July, she co-wrote Đogani's single "Dodiri."
-On 9 August, she released "202", again in English.
-In mid August, media started a rumour that Senidah was internally selected to represent Slovenia in the Eurovision Song Contest 2020; however, the rumour turned out to be false.
-She would later state that she would participate in the Eurovision Song Contest only if she were able to represent the entire former Yugoslavia.
+On 9 August, she released an English-language single, "202."
+In mid-August 2019, media outlets reported rumours that Senidah had been internally selected to represent Slovenia in the Eurovision Song Contest 2020; however, these reports later proved to be false.
+She later stated that she would participate in the Eurovision Song Contest only if she were able to represent the entire former Yugoslavia.

-On 15 August, a new single "Kamikaza" by Bosnian rap duo Jala Brat and Buba Corelli was released, featuring Senidah.
+On 15 August 2019, the single "Kamikaza" by Bosnian rap duo Jala Brat and Buba Corelli was released featuring Senidah.
 The single was a great commercial success, charting on the Ö3 Austria Top 40.
 On 26 September, Austrian rapper RAF Camora posted a snippet of his upcoming collaboration with Senidah on his Instagram story.
-The song, titled "100%," was released on 28 November, alongside the music video that was shot in Barcelona, Spain.
+The song, titled "100%," was released on 28 November 2019, alongside the music video that was shot in Barcelona, Spain.
 It peaked at number three in Austria and debuted at number 28 on the Official German Charts on 6 December, becoming the first song in any variant of Serbo-Croatian to enter the chart.
+The video has accumulated more than 109 million views on YouTube as of February 2026.